www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                     * [ ] Do not render error messages as XML, because the error field contains a CommonMark document and not an XML document.
                       -> Do not use ExecutionException and return a TreesException for `ExecutionException#executionException(Tree)` and migrate this static constructor to TreesException class.
+                        * [ ] Deprecate and remove TreesException in favor of ExecutionException.
+                          For this ExecutionException needs to provide tree based error messages.
+                          For compatibility reasons, if no tree message was provided for the ExecutionExceptions construction, provide a tree based on the string based message.
                     * [ ] Source code quotations are not rendered as well in the error messages.
                     * [ ] Prevent variables with names, that can already be resolved.
                       See solution for example.